hydephp/develop/docs/advanced-features/navigation-api.md

 ```

 >info Developer tip: The menus are only generated *after* the Hyde Kernel is booted.
 If you are getting BindingResolutionExceptions, ensure that you are not trying to access the menus too early in the application lifecycle.
 (Consider using the `booted` event.)

+## Creating Custom Menus

+### Overview

+When creating a custom menu, there are two ways to go about it:

+1. You can construct a NavigationMenu instance directly and add items to it.
+This works great for smaller menus that don't need any special logic, for example a footer menu or social media links.
+2. You can create a custom class that extends the NavigationMenu class.
+This is useful for larger menus that require more complex logic, or that you want to reuse in multiple places in your application or in a package.

+In both cases, the underlying API is the same, and you can use the helper methods and features provided by the APIs.

+In this section, you will first see some high level overviews of how the API can be used, then we'll dive in deeper and take a look at each class and method in detail.